notVitaliy/btreee/README.md

 `Tree`

-- The main constructor/entry point for `btree`
+- The main constructor/entry point for `behavior-tree`
 - Takes in a funciton that returns a single node.

 `sequenceNode`